Gentle walks

 AND YOU DON’T NEED LOADS OF EXPENSIVE KIT

-Walking gear can be expensive, but you can get relatively cheap waterproof tops from our local outdoor shops.
-You are also likely to find walking gear in charity shops – there’s plenty of those in Todmorden and Hebden Bridge.
-Many people swear by using walking poles which helps them with balance and stiff joints.
-These are now available at a comparative low cost compared with a few years ago.
+Walking gear can be expensive, but you can get relatively cheap waterproof tops from outdoor shops.
+You are also likely to find walking gear in our charity shops – there’s plenty of those in Todmorden and Hebden Bridge.

 AND YOU DON’T NEED TO BE AN EXPERT MAP READER

-We always recommend that people get the Ordnance Survey map, but most of the local walking publications have detailed descriptions and sketch maps.
+We always recommend that people get the Ordnance Survey map (paper copy or on your phone), but most of the local walking publications have detailed descriptions and sketch maps.
 In most cases, these will be adequate.

 Many public paths are way-marked with either small plastic discs indicating the direction or wooden finger posts.
 The absence of a way-mark doesn’t mean you can’t use it, there are so many paths in our area that it’s difficult to way-mark them all!